 Surgery for Aching Hands

 Arthritis can take a heavy toll on hands, causing pain, deformity and disability.
 Yet surgery to repair the damage from hand arthritis is relatively rare.
 According to the Agency for Healthcare Research and Quality, fewer than 1,000 finger surgeries were performed in 2009 compared with nearly one million hip and knee replacements.
 One reason is that finger surgery has a high complication and failure rate and often sacrifices mobility for pain relief.
 Still, for people who have severe pain not relieved by conservative measures, the trade-off can be worth it, according to hand surgeon Amy Ladd, MD, a professor of orthopaedic surgery at Stanford University Medical Center in Stanford, Calif.
 "Pain relief is far and away the reason we perform surgical procedures [for hand arthritis]," she says.

 Fusion vs. Replacement

 "Before disease-modifying antirheumatic drugs, we used to more severe deformity in the MCP joint, but arthritis in this joint still occurs primarily in patients with RA," Dr. Ruch says.
 Ideally, joint replacement eliminates pain and restores some mobility, but Dr. Ruch says the outcome depends on the amount of healthy soft tissue a person has.
 "In many patients with longstanding rheumatoid disease, it's difficult to get enough soft tissue to reconstruct around the implant, which can lead to failure over time," he explains.
 "The tendency is for implants to fail at seven to 10 years, but even if the prosthesis isn't holding, it keeps the bones from touching so the patient is still comfortable."
 In such cases, though, fingers aren't likely to maintain their normal function or shape.

-Proximal interphalangeal (PIP) joint.
-The PIP joints are the second from the base of the hand.
+Base of the Hand.
+Proximal interphalangeal (PIP) joints are the second from the base of the hand.
 They're prone to stiffness and a significant loss of motion, usually as a result of osteoarthritis (OA).
 Replacement surgery is sometimes used to relieve these symptoms, especially in the middle and ring fingers, which need to remain flexible for griping.
-But because these joints get heavy use, implants wear out quickly.
+But these joints get heavy use, so implants can wear out quickly.
 Dr. Ruch favors fusing most PIP joints because they tolerate stiffness better than joints closer to the hand and fusion is a reliable, life-long solution.

-Distal interphalangeal (DIP) joint.
-Arthrodesis is commonly used to treat arthritis pain in the joints at the end of the fingers and usually results in a stable, pain-free and reasonably functional joint.
+Ends of Fingers.
+Arthrodesis is commonly used to treat arthritis pain in the distal interphalangeal joint.
+It usually results in a stable, pain-free and reasonably functional joint.
 The most serious complication is failure of the fused bones to grow together or properly align, which may require further surgery.
-Most people, though, have good to excellent results.
+Most people have good to excellent results.
 Motion is one of the biggest failings of finger surgery.
 Not only does it not improve after treatment, it's often reduced further in the pursuit of pain relief. "[After surgery], there is some improvement in function because pain has been eliminated, Dr. Ruch says.
 "But we don't see a dramatic improvement in motion or a return to activities that arthritis made impossible.